 12 tips to help you spend less on holiday shopping

-The 2022 holiday shopping season is fast approaching.
+The 2024 holiday shopping season is fast approaching.
 With consumers’ uncertainty of the impact inflation will have on gift-buying, people are looking to save wherever they can.
-According to a 2022 Bankrate survey, 84% of shoppers are taking steps to save money on gifts this year.
+According to a 2024 Bankrate survey, 1 in 3 holiday shoppers are shortening their wish lists to spend less this year.
 If you’re shopping on a budget, these tips can help you be frugal without turning into a Scrooge.

 You know that holiday shopping comes at the end of every year, so start putting money aside for your holiday gift budget as early as you can.
 Take a small sum out of your paycheck every week and move it into a savings account.
 Our All Purpose Account is great for saving toward a specific goal, like holiday shopping.
 Whether you can afford $50, $25, or even $10 per week, saving over time will take some of the stress out of spending later in the year.
 If your paycheck is direct deposited, you can have your employer split the money so it automatically deposits your chosen amount to your savings each week.